privacycg/requestStorageAccessFor/README.md

 ## Introduction

-Enabled-by-default cross-site cookie access is in the process of being deprecated by several major browsers.
-Multiple substitutes have been proposed, like [the Storage Access API](https://webkit.org/blog/8124/introducing-storage-access-api/) and the [SameParty cookie attribute](https://github.com/WICG/first-party-sets#sameparty-cookies-and-first-party-sets) in the [First-Party Sets](https://github.com/WICG/first-party-sets) proposal.
+Enabled-by-default cross-site cookie access is in the process of being deprecated (or is already deprecated) by several major browsers.
+Multiple substitutes have been proposed, like [the Storage Access API](https://webkit.org/blog/8124/introducing-storage-access-api/), the [SameParty cookie attribute](https://github.com/WICG/first-party-sets#sameparty-cookies-and-first-party-sets) in the [First-Party Sets](https://github.com/WICG/first-party-sets) proposal, and partitioned cookies in [the CHIPS proposal](https://developer.chrome.com/en/docs/privacy-sandbox/chips/).

-However, `SameParty` [has been abandoned](https://github.com/WICG/first-party-sets/issues/92), and the Storage Access API is primarily [intended](https://github.com/privacycg/storage-access/issues/122) for authenticated embeds, a use case which entails `<iframe>` use.
+However, the Storage Access API is primarily [intended](https://github.com/privacycg/storage-access/issues/122) for authenticated embeds, a use case which entails `<iframe>` use, `SameParty` [has been abandoned](https://github.com/WICG/first-party-sets/issues/92), and partitioned cookies (while preferred for most cases) aren't always applicable.
 This raises questions like: